conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 ### Monitoring improvements
 We are migrating our Monitoring dashboards into their respective resource pages.
-This migration will happen over the next few releases and our objective is to remove the existing Monitoring pages by integrating them into the dedicated resource pages in Console:
+This migration will happen over the next few releases with our objective to remove the existing generic Monitoring pages:
 - Overview will be refactored into Home page
 - **Cluster Health** dashboards and alerts will move under Brokers page
 - **Topic monitoring** will be integrated with Topics page